redirectionio/libredirectionio/README.md

 make
 ```

-You can run `make install` to install your module to the current nginx module folder (you may need root permissions in order to do so).
+You can run `make install` (with root permissions) to install this library into your system, this is required if you need to
+compile some of our modules against this library.

 ### Web Assembly